 In 2020 Swiss Water obtained a Credit Facility for borrowings up to the lower of the Borrowing Base and \$30.0 million.
-As at December 31, 2020 the outstanding balance was \$10.0 million.
+As at December 31, 2021, the outstanding balance was \$23.4 million.
+Interest is variable and it was effective at 2.45% during the year 2021.
 The Credit Facility's Borrowing Base margins eligible inventories and accounts receivable and considers equity margin and gains and losses in the commodity hedging account and the foreign exchange contract facility.
 Amounts can be drawn in either Canadian or US dollars and can be used to fund capital expansions and operations.
-It has multiple variable interest rates options and it does not have to be repaid until the maturity date of October 18, 2022, as long as the outstanding balance is not in excess of the Borrowing Base.
-The maturity date can be extended, subject to lenders' approval.
+It has multiple variable interest rate options and it does not have to be repaid until the maturity date of October 18, 2022, as long as the outstanding balance is not in excess of the Borrowing Base.
+The Credit Facility can be extended, subject to lenders' approval.
+There is a risk that the Company may not be able to extend or renew the Credit Facility or renew on the same credit terms at the time of maturity.
 The Credit Facility is secured by substantially all of the Company's assets except for assets pledged under the Term Loan agreement described above.

-As part of the Credit Facility, the Company has an US\$8.0 million foreign exchange and commodity futures contract facility, which allows the Company to enter into spot, forward and other foreign exchange rate transactions and commodity futures transactions with the bank with a maximum term of up to 60 months.
+As part of the Credit Facility, the Company has a US\$8.0 million foreign exchange and commodity futures contract facility, which allows the Company to enter into spot, forward and other foreign exchange rate transactions and commodity futures transactions with the bank with a maximum term of up to 60 months.